NeVAE: A Deep Generative Model for Molecular Graphs: Additional Experiments on Synthetic Graphs

-\xhdr{Quality of the generated graphs} In addition to the set of Kronecker graphs reported in the main paper, we create an additional set of $100$ graphs with up to $n = 1000$ number of nodes sampled from the \ba\ graph model with generation parameter $m=1$.
-Then, for both \ba\ and Kronecker graphs, we evaluate the quality of the generated graphs using two quantitative evaluation metrics: \begin{itemize}[leftmargin=0.1cm] \item[(i)] Rank correlation: we use this metric to test to which extent the models we trained using \ba\ and Kronecker graphs do generate \emph{plausible} \ba\ and Kronecker graphs, respectively.
+Finally, we create a set of $100$ graphs with up to $n = 1000$ number of nodes sampled from the \ba\ graph model with generation parameter $m=1$.
+For both \ba\ and Kronecker graphs, we evaluate the quality of the generated graphs using two quantitative evaluation metrics: \begin{itemize}[leftmargin=0.9cm] \item[(i)] Rank correlation: we use this metric to test to which extent the models we trained using \ba\ and Kronecker graphs do generate \emph{plausible} \ba\ and Kronecker graphs, respectively.
 Intuitively, if the trained models generate plausible graphs, we expect that a graph $\Gcal$ with a very high value of likelihood under the true model, $p(\Gcal|\Pcal)$, should also have a high value of likelihood, $\EE_{\Zcal \sim p(\Zcal)}\log p_{\theta}(\Gcal |\Zcal)$, and ELBO under our trained model.
 For a set of graphs, we verify this expectation by computing the rank correlation between lists of graphs as follows.
 First, for each set of generated graphs $\GG$, we order them in decreasing order of $p(\Gcal|\Pcal)$ and keep the top $10\%$ in a ranked list\footnote{ We discard the remaining graphs since their likelihood is very similar.}, which we denote as $\Tcal_{p}$.
 Then, we take the graphs in $\Tcal_{p}$ and create two ranked lists, one in decreasing order of $\EE_{\Zcal \sim p(\Zcal)}\log p_{\theta}(\Gcal|\Zcal)$, which we denote as $\Tcal_{p_{\theta}}$, and another one in decreasing order of ELBO, which we denote as $\Tcal_{\text{ELBO}}$.
 Finally, we compute two Spearman'{}s rank correlation coefficients between these lists:

 where $\rho_{p_{\theta}}, \rho_{\text{ELBO}} \in [-1, 1]$.

 \item[(ii)] Precision: we use this metric, which we compute as follows, as an alternative to the rank correlation above for \ba\ and Kronecker graphs.
 For each set of generated graphs $\GG$, we also order them in decreasing order of $p(\Gcal|\Pcal)$ and create an ordered list $\Tcal_{p}$, and select $\Tcal_{p}^{\uparrow}$ as the top $10$\% and $\Tcal_{p}^{\downarrow}$ as the bottom $10$\% of $\Tcal_p$.
 Then, we re-rank this list in decreasing order of $\EE_{\Zcal \sim p(\Zcal)}\log p_{\theta}(\Gcal|\Zcal)$ and ELBO to create two new ordered lists, $\Tcal_{p_{\theta}}$ and $\Tcal_{\text{ELBO}}$.
 Here, if the trained models generate plausible graphs, we expect that each of the top and bottom halves of $\Tcal_{p_{\theta}}$ and $\Tcal_{\text{ELBO}}$ should have a high overlap with $\Tcal_{p}^{\uparrow}$ and $\Tcal_{p}^{\downarrow}$, respectively.
 Then, we define top and bottom precision as: